 Creative Social Ethics is an educational program based at the University of Cape Town in Cape Town, South Africa that is led by NSCAD Professor David B. Smith.
 The program partners with high schools from historically disadvantaged communities, and its goal is to make a tangible and meaningful impact upon the lives of individual learners, and in turn, the greater community as a whole.

 Learners in grades 11 and 12 come to the program from various community high schools on a weekly basis throughout the school year to participate.
-The workshops are led by visual arts instructor and community artist Dr. Roderick Sauls, who is joined by Michaelis students and a NSCAD student on the instructional team.
+The workshops are led by Dr. Roderick Sauls, a visual arts instructor and community artist, who is joined by Michaelis students and a NSCAD student on the instructional team.

-This is a unique opportunity for current undergraduate or graduate NSCAD students who have an interest in art education and teaching to spend the summer 2023 semester (June through August; exact dates to be confirmed) in South Africa at the University of Cape Town.
+This is a unique opportunity for current undergraduate or graduate NSCAD students who have an interest in art education and teaching to spend a semester in either 2024 or 2025 in South Africa at the University of Cape Town.
+Summer semester runs from May through August and winter semester runs from February through May.

-- Any full time NSCAD student is eligible to apply (minimum 60 credits completed for undergraduate students).
+- Any full time NSCAD student is eligible to apply (minimum 60 credits completed for undergraduate students before the beginning of the semester in which they will be participating).

-- An interest in art education and working with teens is required.
+- Applicants must have an interest in art education and working with teens.

 - While there are no discipline specific skills requirements, students interested in applying should be well versed in a wide array of visual arts practices.